-In the sex defence cases in which I am instructed, I invariably work with Defence Lawyer Stuart Sutton from Tuckers Solicitors.
+In the sex defence cases in which I am instructed, I invariably work with Defence Lawyer Stuart Sutton from Sutton Defence Lawyers.
 Stuart has a national practice.
 He has many years of experience in these types of cases and he has a profound knowledge and understanding of the myriad of issues that arise.
 I can say without fear of contradiction that his work ethic, professionalism, dynamism, good humour and client care are second to none.

 Mandip Kumar of Precedence Law regularly instructs me in police cases, (criminal and disciplinary) and much of the substantial fraud defence; money laundering defence and regulatory defence work I undertake.
 He is the senior partner in Precedence Law.
 He has a fearsome reputation.
 He is tenacious; innovative and highly motivated.
 He is a man of integrity who works tirelessly in the best interests of his clients.
 He is often instructed in the most difficult and demanding cases because he never shirks a challenge.
 Straight talking.
 He is a man on a mission.

 I can advise on a wide range of practice areas including: